TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod/Index.rst

          boolean

    Description
-         (Since TYPO3 4.6) Use the following sub-properties to show or hide the specified links.
+         Use the following sub-properties to show or hide the specified links.

          **Available sub-properties:**